-Public transport in Barcelona (update 2023)
+Public transport in Barcelona (update 2024)

-Contents
+Table of Contents

-Public transport Barcelona: the zones
+Public transport Barcelona: zone map

 Map, cities, semicircle